-Noteman says: See Tutorial 4: Editing your music for a demonstration of these features.
+Noteman says: View the Selecting and Editing Music QuickStart Video for a demonstration of these features.

 Selecting regions of measures is required whenever you want to copy music from one place to another or apply changes to a region of music using one of Finale's many editing functions.
 Although the Selection tool is the primary tool for selecting and editing music, regional copying and editing can be performed at any time as long as one of the following tools is selected: